Wall Street Pummels McEwen Mining Inc. (MUX) After Recent Earnings Report

 ROTH Capital gave a rating of “Buy” to MUX, setting the target price at $3.25 in the report published on December 11th of the previous year.

-During the last 5 trading sessions, MUX rose by +27.65%, which changed the moving average for the period of 200-days by +21.11% in comparison to the 20-day moving average, which settled at $1.0027.
-In addition, McEwen Mining Inc. saw 22.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MUX fell by -5.79%, which changed the moving average for the period of 200-days by +10.68% in comparison to the 20-day moving average, which settled at $1.0570.
+In addition, McEwen Mining Inc. saw 15.74% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading